mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

-The "QUI" (q-u-i) Decentralized Identifier Method Namespace Specification ("QUI" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for Qui agents.
+The "QUI" (q-u-i) Decentralized Identifier Method Namespace Specification ("QUI" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for "QUI"-based agents.

 This specification defines the following:
 - "QUI" Identifier Syntax and Construction